 Typically, I recommend implementing a new ISO 13485 quality system plan over a period of 6 months.
-The reason for this is that people can only read procedures and complete training at a certain pace.
+The reason for this is that people can only read procedures and complete training at an individual pace.
 Since there are approximately 30 procedures required for a full quality system, an implementation pace of one procedure per week allows a company to complete 90% of the reading and training in six months.

-In October a new client asked me for a proposal to implement a new ISO 13485 quality system plan.
+In October, a new client asked me for a proposal to implement a new ISO 13485 quality system plan.
 The proposed quality system plan indicated that the project would start in October and finish in March.
-The client accepted my proposal, but they asked me help them implement the quality system plan in four months as indicated in the table above.
-We just started implementation of the quality system plan last week, and I have discovered some secrets that dramatically simplify the process.
+The client accepted my proposal, but they asked me to help them implement the quality system plan in four months, as indicated in the table above.
+We just started the implementation of the quality system plan last week, and I have discovered some secrets that dramatically simplify the process.
 This blog shares some of the lessons learned that help implement the quality system plan at this faster pace.

 Outsourcing ISO 13485 quality system development

-Not everyone has the skill and experience to write a quality system procedure, but if you have a good template, you understand quality systems–then you can write quality system procedures.
+Not everyone has the skill and experience to write a quality system procedure.
+Still, if you have a good template, you understand quality systems–then you can write quality system procedures.
 Depending upon the length of the procedure, it may take four to eight hours of writing for each procedure.
 Therefore, an in-house quality manager needs to allocate one day per week if they plan to write all the procedures for their quality system in six months.
 For a four-month implementation of an ISO 13485 quality system plan, you need to allocate two days per week to writing.

 ISO 13485 quality system plan